zeroc-ice/ice/cpp/README.md

 Ice was extensively tested using the operating systems and compiler versions listed on [supported platforms][2].

-On Windows, the build requires a recent version of Visual Studio.

-Visual Studio 2017 users need to install Windows 10 SDK (10.0.14393.0) component in Visual Studio 2017 installer.
+On Windows, the build requires a recent version of Visual Studio, and the Windows 10 SDK (10.0.14393.0) component when using Visual Studio 2017.

 ### Third-Party Libraries